Click here to learn more about our financial professionals by visiting FINRA's BrokerCheck.

 We take protecting your data and privacy very seriously.
 As of January 1, 2020 the California Consumer Privacy Act (CCPA) suggests the following link as an extra measure to safeguard your data: Do not sell my personal information.

-Securities and investment advisory services offered through Woodbury Financial Services, Inc., Member FINRA, SIPC.
-DFB United Financial, LLC and Woodbury Financial Services, Inc are not affiliated entities.
+Securities and investment advisory services offered through Osaic Wealth, Inc., Member FINRA, SIPC.
+DFB United Financial, LLC and Osaic Wealth, Inc., Inc are not affiliated entities.

 Investments in securities involve risk, including the potential loss of principal invested.